py5coding/py5book/content/processing_mode.md

 }
 ```

 This procedure has a side effect on Windows for Sketches using the OpenGL renderer.
 Moving the window to the front causes Processing to think the window was resized, which triggers a reapplication of the background color to the Sketch.
 Anything drawn before this redraw will be erased.
 There are workarounds for this if this causes a problem for your work.
-The simplest is to just wait a few frames before your code starts using any of Processing's draw commands.
+One approach is to just wait a few frames before your code starts using any of Processing's draw commands.

 ## Java and Python Object Conversion